1 Adelaide / Kangaroo Island

 2 Kangaroo Island

 Kangaroo Island is Australia’s third-largest island and a paradise for wildlife lovers.
 It’s not just kangaroos you can find here – wallabies, sea lions, echidnas and sheep live here too!
 This morning, travel to Dudley Peninsula, where you’ll visit a local farm, see how sheep are shorn and meet the owner’s super sweet kelpie dogs.
 Then, stop by the Cape Willoughby Lighthouse – the oldest lighthouse in South Australia.
-While you’re here, maybe climb to the highest point on Kangaroo Island, Prospect Hill, for panoramic views over the region.
 After, visit a family-owned eucalyptus oil refinery and a honey farm, before heading to the Kangaroo Island Gallery – a community gallery specifically for the promotion, encouragement and exposure of local artists and craftspeople.
 Tonight, if there’s time maybe visit a local winery and enjoy a glass of shiraz or chardonnay before heading to Kingscote for the night.

 3 Kangaroo Island